patelkevin/kaggle-competitions/README.md

 # For every script there are two versions -->
 	1. Full model scripts to run on local/personal machine --> " _fm "
 	2. Limited model scripts capable of running on kaggle kernels (since kaggle servers are timed-out after 20minutes) --> " _lm "

-# Most of these scripts have been executed on a GPU enabled laptop and have also been tested on the kaggle kernels (servers).

 ## Competition 1 -> Level Beginner.
 	Digit Recognizer --> MNIST